tonymorris/blog/posts/2015-01-07-ktm690-enduro-smc.markdown

 <a href="http://i.imgur.com/MB9SzlJ.jpg"><img src="http://i.imgur.com/MB9SzlJ.jpg" alt="cush-drive rubber dampers" style="height: 688px;"/></a>

 Next, I fitted the warp9racing supplied 44T sprocket and cush-drive into the hub.
 Again, no fixings are required.
-Reassembling the rear wheel, with the custom-made bushings, and it all slotted in perfectly.
+After reassembling the rear wheel, with the custom-made bushings, it all slotted in perfectly.
 The alignment of the drive-chain and brake calipers was perfect.

 ### Front Wheel Fitment